 - How well a student followed the methodologies;

 - The detail and accuracy of research as documented in the journal or data book; and

 - Whether experimental procedures were used in the best possible way.

-Initially, judges get their information from your board and journal/data book, but it is the interview that will be the final determination of your work.
-Judges applaud those students who can speak freely and confidently about their work.
+Judges determine winners based on the combined quality of the student presentation, the journal and the board.
 They are not interested in memorized speeches or presentations – they simply want to talk with you about your research to see if you have a good grasp of your project from start to finish.